-HISTORICAL NOTE: Adopted by the Department of Conservation (August 1943), amended (January 1963), (July 1959).
+HISTORICAL NOTE: Adopted by the Department of Conservation (August 1943), amended (January 1963), (July 1959), amended by the Department of Natural Resources, Office of Conservation, LR 40:2597 (December 2014).

 §123.
 Oil and Gas Measurements

 A. Quantities of oil shall be computed from correctly compiled tank tables and no deduction shall be taken therefrom.
 Corrections shall be made for temperature to the basis of 60 degrees F in accordance with Table 6 in ASTM Designation: D 1250-IP Designation: 200.
 The full per centum of B.S. and W. as shown by the centrifugal or other tests shall be deducted after making correction for temperature.